noamzaks/jinja-ls/README.md

 })
 ```

-This merges the existing globals set by previous calls to `jinja-ls.addGlobals`, if you wish to remove them set the second parameter `merge` to false:
+This merges the existing globals set by previous calls to `jinja-ls.addGlobals`, if you wish to remove them set the third parameter `merge` to false:

 ```ts
 vscode.commands.executeCommand(